-One of our big goals for 2016 is to all but eliminate preservatives from our diet.
+One of our big goals is to all but eliminate preservatives from our diet.

 Without getting into specifics on the negative health impact of preservatives – I think it’s pretty fair to say that reducing or eliminating them can be nothing short of beneficial to anyone’s health.
 Not only do processed foods contain all types of added compounds and chemicals – they also usually contain among other things mammoth amounts of sodium.